mihirchronicles/mihirchronicles.github.io/content/essays/unfair-disadvantages-and-advantages.md

 Everyone’s got an unfair disadvantage.
 But there is a way to cope through this—counting on your unfair advantage (talent).

 First, you should know what those are.
-If you don't, it requires concentrated discovery.
+If you don't, spend time on concentrated discovery.

 See why people come to you.
 My wife is good at listening.
 People find comfort in her.